Telugu language: Geographic distribution

 Geographic distribution of Telugu immigrants in light blue; Telugu is native to dark blue.

 Telugu is natively spoken in the states of Andhra Pradesh and Telangana and Yanam district of Puducherry.
 Telugu speakers are also found in the neighbouring states of Tamil Nadu, Karnataka, Maharashtra, Odisha, Chhattisgarh, some parts of Jharkhand, and the Kharagpur region of West Bengal in India.
-Many Telugu immigrants are also found in the states of Gujarat, Goa, Bihar, Kashmir, Uttar Pradesh, Punjab, Haryana, and Rajasthan.
+Many Telugu immigrants are also found in the states of Andaman and Nicobar Islands, Gujarat, Goa, Bihar, Kashmir, Uttar Pradesh, Punjab, Haryana, and Rajasthan.
 As of 2018 7.2% of the population, Telugu is the fourth-most-spoken native language in India after Hindi, Bengali, and Marathi.
 In Karnataka, 7.0% of the population speak Telugu, and 5.6% in Tamil Nadu.

 There are more than 400,000 Telugu Americans in the United States.
 As of 2018, Telugu is the fastest-growing language in the United States, (especially in New Jersey and New York City), with the number of Telugu speakers in the United States increasing by 86% between 2010 and 2017.
 As of 2021, it is the 18th most spoken native language in the United States and the third most spoken South Asian language after Hindi and Urdu.
 Minority Telugus are also found in Australia, New Zealand, Bahrain, Canada, Fiji, Malaysia, Sri Lanka, Singapore, Mauritius, Myanmar, Europe (Italy, the United Kingdom), South Africa, Trinidad and Tobago, and the United Arab Emirates.